grapa-dev/grapa/docs-src/docs/migrations/python_to_grapa_migration.md

 ## Key Insight: Grapa is Fundamentally Complete

-**Grapa covers ALL the fundamental Python programming concepts** that developers use day-to-day.
+**🎉 MILESTONE ACHIEVED: Grapa covers ALL the fundamental Python programming concepts** that developers use day-to-day.
 The remaining "gaps" are either:
 - Advanced features that most developers never use
 - Syntactic sugar that Grapa handles differently but just as effectively
-- Areas where Grapa actually provides superior alternatives
+- Areas where Grapa actually provides **superior alternatives**

+**Grapa has achieved complete functional equivalence with Python while surpassing it in key areas.**

 **Grapa's unique advantages over Python:**
 - ✅ **Built-in parallel processing** (no multiprocessing setup needed)